Abang Johari: Marriage

+Abang Johari and Juma'ani were married for 48 years until her death on 23 June 2025, aged 76, at Normah Specialist Medical Centre in Kuching.
+Following her death, Abang Johari continued his official duties and publicly acknowledged the support he had received from his wife throughout his political career.
+He subsequently began bringing their daughter, Dayang Norjihan, to some official functions, including in a role that helped fill the protocol role previously occupied by his wife.
+He has also been reported to regularly visit Juma'ani's grave at the Samariang Muslim Cemetery in Kuching, particularly on Friday mornings, where he and his daughter recite prayers for her.
+In June 2026, Abang Johari and Dayang Norjihan visited her grave to mark the first anniversary of her death.

 Abang Johari enjoys home-cooked meals, with his preferred dish being "masak merah" chicken briyani rice.
 He is a football fan and supports Manchester United.
 He has attended a match at Old Trafford and often uses football metaphors in his leadership approach to illustrate values like teamwork, shared responsibility and leadership.
 He compared Sarawak's economic restructuring to the rebuilding of the Manchester United team under Sir Alex Ferguson, emphasising the "Ngap Sayot" spirit as essential to the state's development.

 His son, Abang Abdillah Izzarim, works as a commercial and private pilot and is involved in technology and business.
 He leads several ventures in ASEAN and China, and serves as executive chairman at AIZO Group Bhd (formerly Minetech Resources Bhd).
-At AIZO, he increased his shareholding to 16.338% and helped the company return to profitability after nine quarters of losses, during which the company's shares increased.

-In March 2022, Abang Johari tested positive for COVID-19 with mild symptoms and underwent a five-day home quarantine.
-Health authorities placed him under Category 2A, which includes minor symptoms like sore throat, mild cough or fatigue.
+In March 2022, Abang Johari tested positive for COVID-19.

-In June 2025, Juma'ani died from health complications at the age of 76.
+Abang Johari currently served as the pro-chancellor of Universiti Malaysia Sarawak since March 2017.
+He has also been the pro-chancellor of Swinburne University of Technology Sarawak Campus since his first appointment in March 2017.
+In March 2021, he was appointed as the first chancellor of i-CATS University College.
+In March 2022, he was appointed as the first pro-chancellor of University of Technology Sarawak.